Simona Foltyn is Al Jazeera English's correspondent in Baghdad.

-Simona's written work has been published in the Guardian, the Intercept, the Financial Times, Foreign Policy, the Economist, the Washington Post, Vice News, among others.
-A multimedia journalist who shoots, produces and edits her own footage, her reports have been aired on France24, Deutsche Welle, Al Jazeera English and PBS Newshour.
+Prior to joining Al Jazeera English, Simona was an independent journalist.
+Her work appeared in the Guardian, the Intercept, the Financial Times, Foreign Policy, the Economist, the Washington Post, Vice News, among others.
+A multimedia journalist who shot, produced and edited her own footage, her reports were aired on France24, Deutsche Welle, Al Jazeera English and PBS Newshour.

 From 2014-2017, she extensively covered the conflict in South Sudan.
 Her investigation into the disappearance of $1bn of South Sudan's foreign reserves and her reporting from rebel-held areas earned her the Kurt Schork Memorial Award.